UWPCE-PythonCert/IntroPython2016a/_sources/session01.txt

 If you are not using SublimeText, look for plugins that accomplish the same goals for your own editor.
 If none are available, please consider a change of editor.

-Also make sure you've got iPython working, if you didn't get to that in class.

 Task 3